Samsung/Tizen.NET/_issues/wearable-tools-tizenstudio.md

 ```

 ### Workaround
- - Check if both devices are connected to the same Wi-Fi network.
+ - Check whether both devices are connected to the same Wi-Fi network.
- - Try rebooting your PC and the Watch and connecting to the network.
+ - Reboot your PC and the watch, and connect to the network.

 [device_mgr_connection]: {{site.url}}{{site.baseurl}}/assets/images/issues/tools/device-manager-connection-issue.png